PoodleApp/poodle/README.md

 ### Prerequisites

 Running from source is supported on macOS and Linux.
-You might have success with the Linux Subsystem on Windows.
+You might have success with the Linux Subsystem on Windows..

 You must have these programs installed: